danisla/dockerfiles/subsonic/README.md

 ```
 ---

-Runtime environment variables:
+## Environment variables:

+### SUBSONIC_UID

+The UID of the container's `subsonic` user.
+This user is created at runtime with the UID you provide to keep the writes to your music directory done within the container in sync with your host filesystem.
+The default UID is `1000`.

+### SUBSONIC_CONTEXT_PATH

-- `SUBSONIC_CONTEXT_PATH`: Set this to a context path if you are running subsonic behind a proxy and it is not the at the root path.
+Set this to a context path if you are running subsonic behind a proxy and it is not the at the root path.
 For example, to make subsonic available at: `https://homeserver.example.com/subsonic` pass `-e SUBSONIC_CONTEXT_PATH=/subsonic`

+### SUBSONIC_MAX_MEMORY

-- `SUBSONIC_MAX_MEMORY`: Set the max memory for the JVM, you will probably have to increase this if you have a large music library.
+Set the max memory for the JVM, you will probably have to increase this if you have a large music library.
 Default is 512 (megabytes).